YaqiangCao/seqFlow/README.md

 Not stable yet and quite updaetd, hope not out-dated.

 Major design idea:
+- if 3rd depedent is missing, install through conda
 - one folder one file type, 1.fastq -> 2.bam -> 3.bedpe -> 4.bw, for example bam2bedpe.py can work for 2.bam->3.bedpe.
 - except utils.py, majority of them are independent
 - well documented logging